 Those who initiate change will have a better opportunity to manage the change that is inevitable.

 ” Congregational and organizational leaders should also take his caution to heart: “Learning and innovation go hand in hand.

 The arrogance of success is to think that what you did yesterday will be sufficient for tomorrow.”

 Leaders are stewards of change in their organizations.

 As such, wise leaders will also question change—that is, they will avail themselves of critical questions that can help them discern the purpose, necessity, and nature of the change they will lead.

 Here are sample perspectives that can help leaders “question change”:

-To learn more about leadership and change, join us at the Leadership in Ministry workshops, offered at four locations: Atlanta, Boston, Portland OR, and two workshops at Lynchburg ,VA.
+To learn more about leadership and change, join us at the Leadership in Ministry workshops, offered at five locations: Atlanta, Boston, Portland OR, Lynchburg ,VA and Kansas City.

 Israel Galindo is Associate Dean for Lifelong Learning and Director of Online Education at the Columbia Theological Seminary.
 He is the author of the bestseller, The Hidden Lives of Congregations (Alban), Perspectives on Congregational Leadership (Educational Consultants), and; A Family Genogram Workbook (Educational Consultants), with Elaine Boomer and Don Reagan and and Leadership in Ministry: Bowen Theory in the Congregational Context..